 One of the primary sex dynamics I saw between my parents growing up was my dad trying to grab my mom’s butt and my mom swatting him away.

-I’m sure my parents didn’t intend to have this be what I viewed as “how couples are together.”
+I’m sure my parents didn’t intend to have this be what I viewed as “how couples interact.”
 But that’s what I saw.
-And I observe this same dynamic in many couples I work with: he wants to touch her, and she swats him away.
+I observe this same dynamic in many couples I work with: he wants to touch her, and she swats him away.

-I recommend you stop doing this because it’s not helping either of you have what you want.
+I’ve been there myself.
+I understand the impulse to swat.
+And I recommend you stop doing it because it’s not helping either of you enjoy the relationship you want.

 What we don’t realize as women is that when we swat men away, we actually make the problem WORSE.
 He becomes more hungry for touch, and thus more “grabby” and unattractive.